julio-cfa/julio-cfa.github.io/_programming/an-introduction-to-c-pointers.md

 ## Pointers In Offensive Security

 This article is called "An (Offensive) Introduction To C Pointers" for a reason.
-The very first time I saw a pointer being used in actual code was during a malware development course - shout out to <a href="https://maldevacademy.com/">MalDevAcademy</a>.
+One of the first times I saw a pointer being used in actual code was during a malware development course - shout out to <a href="https://maldevacademy.com/">MalDevAcademy</a>.

 I could not understand why pointers were chosen for specific parts of the code presented by the modules and I could not understand how exactly they were being used.
 It is true that, at the time, I really lacked C knowledge and was much more of a Python guy.